EightBitBanger/FrameEngineGamework/README.md

 ## Examples
-Below are a few examples covering the use and interaction of objects and components in the framework
+Below are a few examples covering the use of objects and components in the framework

 [Game objects](https://github.com/RetroBytes32/FrameEngineGamework/wiki/Game-objects)
 <br>